 In April 2016, we adopted the 2016 Boise Cascade Omnibus Incentive Plan (2016 Incentive Plan), which superseded the 2013 Incentive Compensation Plan (2013 Incentive Plan).
-After the effective date of the 2016 Incentive Plan, no awards were granted under the 2013 Incentive Plan.
+After the effective date of the 2016 Incentive Plan, no awards may be granted under the 2013 Incentive Plan.
 The 2016 Incentive Plan provides for grants of stock options, stock appreciation rights, restricted stock, other stock-based awards, cash-based compensation, and performance awards.
 Directors, officers, and other employees, as well as consultants and advisors, are eligible for grants under the 2016 Incentive Plan.
 These awards are at the discretion of the Compensation Committee of our board of directors, and they vest and expire in accordance with terms established at the time of grant.
 All awards under the 2016 Incentive Plan, other than stock options or stock appreciation rights, are eligible to participate in dividend or dividend equivalent payments, if any, which we accrue to be paid when the awards vest.
-Shares issued pursuant to awards under the incentive plans are from our authorized but unissued shares.
+Shares issued pursuant to awards under the 2016 Incentive Plan are from our authorized, but unissued shares.
 The maximum number of shares approved for grant under the 2016 Incentive Plan is 3.7 million shares.

-In 2020, 2019, and 2018, we granted two types of stock-based awards under the 2016 Incentive Plan: performance stock units (PSUs) and restricted stock units (RSUs).
-As of December 31, 2020, 2.5 million shares remained available for future issuance under the 2016 Incentive Plan.
+In 2021, 2020, and 2019, we granted two types of stock-based awards under the 2016 Incentive Plan: performance stock units (PSUs) and restricted stock units (RSUs).
+As of December 31, 2021, 2.3 million shares remained available for future issuance under the 2016 Incentive Plan.